zuri-training/student-worker-be-pjt-10/README.md

  - success format: {msg: 'signup successfull', token: 'save this token and always add it in your subsequent request'}

 ## Create Resume
+ - endpoint: baseUrl/createResume
+ - method: POST
+ - body:
+   {token,
+  firstname,
+  lastname,
+  countryCode,
+  mobileNumber,
+  currentState,
+  currentCity,
+  school,
+  course,
+  startYear,
+  endYear,
+  skill1,
+  skill2,
+  skill3
+   }
+ - error format: {error: 'this is how the errors will look like'}
+ - success format: {msg: 'signup successfull', token: 'save this token and always add it in your subsequent request'}

 ## Create Employer Profile